samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 #### Narrative Curses

-A curse might manifest during an adventure when a creature’s violation of a taboo warrants supernatural punishment, such as breaking a vow, defiling a tomb, or murdering an innocent.
+A curse might manifest during an adventure when a creature's violation of a taboo warrants supernatural punishment, such as breaking a vow, defiling a tomb, or murdering an innocent.
 Such a curse can have any effects you design, or it might be a customized version of another type of curse discussed in this section.

-A creature affected by such a curse should know why they’re being punished and be able to learn how to end their curse, likely by symbolically righting the wrong they committed.
-How a spell like [Remove Curse](/spells/2618943-remove-curse) affects a curse that’s part of your adventure is up to you—the spell might merely suppress the effects of the curse for a time.
+A creature affected by such a curse should know why they're being punished and be able to learn how to end their curse, likely by symbolically righting the wrong they committed.
+How a spell like [Remove Curse](/spells/2618943-remove-curse) affects a curse that's part of your adventure is up to you—the spell might merely suppress the effects of the curse for a time.
 Regardless, narrative curses should feel like rare, potent magic rooted in the lore of your campaign.

 #### Environmental Curses